 Another advantage of x-ray systems is that they can check for fill levels and proper lid sealing, helping you detect bottled goods safety issues.

-For more information about how x-ray systems can help your business detect canned and bottled goods contamination, check out our blog on how x-ray systems work.
+For more information about how x-ray systems can help your business detect canned and bottled goods contamination or even recover from it, check out our blog on how x-ray systems work.
 To discuss which food inspection systems are right for your needs, contact the professionals at TDI Packsys today!